Colorado - The Centennial State

 Update, 2017: Then the Colorado economy diversified in a different direction when the state legalized recreational marijuana.
 Prosperity came back, as did the crowds.
 But the crowds were tourists coming to visit the scenery and to visit the pot shops.
 A larger homeless element came, too, not for the scenery so much as for the pot.

-Some of the slopes at Arapaho Basin Ski Area
+Arapaho Basin Ski Area

 Fast Facts about Colorado